 Before we dive into the symptoms of a bad catalytic converter, we’ll need to brush up on our knowledge about what it is and what it does.
 In doing so, you’ll better understand how a failed catalytic converter causes so many problems for your car.

-A catalytic converter is part of an automobile's exhaust system.
+A catalytic converter is a part of an automobile's exhaust system.
 As the combustion process takes place in the engine, it produces and releases harmful gases and other emissions into the atmosphere.

 These toxic emissions need to be 'cleaned', or in this case 'converted', into less harmful substances.